 Woodend Plant Life

-Woodend's grounds offer a rich assortment of plants in its native plant garden, wildflower meadows and wooded trails.
-Come explore Woodend's natural beauty the next time you visit us.
+Woodend's grounds offer a rich assortment of plants in its wooded, meadow, and waterside trails; its historic plantings of native and exotic trees; and the native plant garden and restored meadow growing with the ongoing care of volunteers.
+Come explore Woodend's living beauty the next time you visit us.

 |What's Happening NOW in the Garden?|

 The Blair Native Plant Garden consists of native plants that can be seen readily in the wild in the Chesapeake Bay Watershed, specifically in Maryland, Virginia, and the eastern West Virginia panhandle.
 Plants were chosen for their value to wildlife, their seasonal interest, and their ornamental features.
 Careful consideration was given to excluding plants known to be particularly palatable to deer as the sizable deer population here at Woodend has become a serious threat to plant diversity in the sanctuary.

 The garden design incorporates the three physiographic regions of the Chesapeake Bay watershed: Coastal Plain, Piedmont, and Mountain.
 Plants are located in regions where they may be found in the wild, though many of these species grow naturally in more than one zone.